-How Much Does It Cost to Run Desktop Computer?
+How Much Does It Cost to Run a Desktop Computer?

 A typical desktop draws a couple hundred watts, but a gaming or workstation PC under load can pull far more for hours at a time.
 At the US-average rate of 16.5¢/kWh, running a desktop computer costs about $8.02/month ($96.24/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.